English Bulldog Blog

 Generally speaking, it would be ideal to eliminate dairy products (cheese, milk, ice cream, and butter), table scraps (your food is not good for bulldogs), low-quality dog foods (cheap foods use cheap ingredients), fermentable foods (broccoli, cauliflower, cabbage, and beans), and excessive amounts of carbohydrates from their diet.
 By doing this, you will eliminate foods which cause digestive issues and gas build-up in their tummies.

-If you are interested in what types of treats you can give your bulldog, take a peek at our guide of the 10 treats your bulldog will adore.
+If you are interested in what types of treats you can give your bulldog, take a peek at our guide to the 10 treats your bulldog will adore

 Secondly, you need to introduce regular exercise into your bulldog’s life.
 Exercising will ensure their body works properly.
 It helps to improve their metabolism and will allow them to digest their foods with ease.
 A bulldog that exercises is a healthy bulldog.